nbaertsch/nbaertsch.github.io/_posts/2021-03-15-htb---passage.md

 <br/>
 <img src="../assets/img/htb/medium/Passage/rce2.png">
 <br/>
-Awesome, so we shouild be able to use that exact exploit for remote code execution.
-The code loks like it also dumps hashes, let's try it.
+Awesome, so we should be able to use that exact exploit for remote code execution.
+The code looks like it also dumps hashes, let's try it.

 <br/>
 <img src="../assets/img/htb/medium/Passage/rce3.png">